 The MTFC is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets.
 The MTFC does not carry commercial insurance but takes additional internal control steps to ensure safekeeping of assets.
 The State's Legal Expense Fund covers all state employees for the risks of errors and omissions.
 Liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
-No liabilities of loss related to torts were reported at June 30, 2018 or 2017.
+No liabilities of loss related to torts were reported at June 30, 2019 or 2018.
 The MTFC has had no settlements in the last three years.
+A Component Unit of the State of Missouri